LogicLogic in Rocq

 following definition is rejected:

-Coq complains that n = 2 has type Prop, while it expects an
+Rocq complains that n = 2 has type Prop, while it expects an

 which is designed so that every function it can express is computable

 and total.
-One reason for this is to allow the extraction of
+(One reason for this is to allow the extraction of

-Coq does not have a universal case analysis operation telling whether
+Rocq does not have a universal case analysis operation telling whether

 any given proposition is true or false, since such an operation would